Get Legal and Tax Updates for Spain?

 3. Overview of Spanish Citizenship (Spanish Nationality)

-As stated, Spanish citizenship offers numerous benefits, ranging from unrestricted access to the EU job market to the ability to vote in Spanish elections.
-But beyond these privileges, becoming a Spanish citizen means embracing the vibrant Spanish culture, mastering the Spanish language, and accepting a new identity as a Spanish national.
+As stated Spanish citizenship comes with many benefits, from unrestricted access to the EU job market to the right to vote in Spanish elections.
+But beyond these privileges, being Spanish citizen means embracing the Spanish culture, mastering the Spanish language and accepting a new identity as a Spanish national.

-Generally, there are several pathways to obtaining Spanish citizenship.
+There are several ways to get Spanish citizenship.
 The most common is through Spanish residency, where non-Spanish nationals who have legally resided in Spain for ten years can apply for citizenship.
-However, this period is shortened for refugees and nationals from Ibero-American countries, among others, to just two years.
+However this period is shortened for refugees and nationals from Ibero-American countries, among others, to just two years.

-Spanish nationality can be acquired through various means, including parentage, birth in Spain, and Sephardic origin.
-The process typically involves paying a fee and may require a residence permit or permanent residence status.
-Obtaining Spanish citizenship creates a legal bond between the individual and the state, conferring both rights and duties.
+Spanish nationality can be acquired through parentage, birth in Spain, and Sephardic origin.
+The process usually involves a fee and may require a residence permit or permanent residence status.
+Being Spanish citizen creates a legal bond between the individual and the state, conferring both rights and duties.

-Moreover, Spanish citizenship can also be obtained through the principle of 'right of blood' Spanish citizenship by descent, where individuals with a Spanish parent, regardless of where they are born, or those whose parents were born in Spain and are or were originally Spanish nationals, can apply for Spanish citizenship.
+Another common way is through marriage.
+Non-Spanish nationals married to Spanish citizens can apply for Spanish citizenship after just one year of legal residency in Spain.
+Citizenship can also be obtained through descent or birth in Spanish territory under certain conditions, even if the parents are non-Spanish nationals.Also Spanish citizenship can be obtained through the principle of 'right of blood' Spanish citizenship by descent, where individuals with a Spanish parent, regardless of where they are born, or those whose parents were born in Spain and are or were originally Spanish nationals can apply for Spanish citizenship.

 Loading service...